5 fool-proof photography backdrops perfect for beginners

 Your lighting will need to be very soft or diffused (tracing paper or thin white fabric over windows) and you may even block the light from hitting the surface with some black card, but if you get it right with some simple adjustments, dark backdrops can be your best friend!

-The Trig backdrop is available in A1 vinyl here.
+The Trig backdrop is available in several sizes here.

 With these first 4 backdrop suggestions you would have a seriously good base for your prop collection; four classic neutrals that can work in lots of different scenarios and are easy to edit.